OferPeery/cabinet/README.md

 # CabiNet

-A social netowrk for air and cabin crew.
+A social netowrk for air and cabin crew
 ✈ Socialize at new heights ✈

 ## Prerequisites